project-trident/trident-website/hugo-site/content/information/heritage.md

    * A [graphical system-update utility](https://github.com/project-trident/trident-utilities) has been written just for Project Trident.
 This provides easy access to configuring and performing updates in addition to the ability to roll-back a system update as desired.
    * Removable media detection and on-demand usage is provided via integrations between Project Trident and the Lumina Desktop.
 * Stable OS, Rolling Ports
-   * Project Trident uses the 6-month "stable" branch of TrueOS for the OS-components themselves.
+   * Project Trident uses the "stable" branches of TrueOS for the OS-components themselves.
 This ensures there are no radical changes or binary compatibility issues for a 6-month period of time.
    * Project Trident also builds and provides a package repository of every "port" contained in the TrueOS ports repository.
 This package repository is also updated every week, ensuring a steady stream of new or updated applications very soon after they appear in FreeBSD/TrueOS.
    * Project Trident uses a [customized build configuration](https://github.com/project-trident/trident-build/blob/master/trident-stable.json/) for both OS and ports.
      Everything in Project Trident is built specifically to be used for a graphical operating system.